OGGM/oggm/docs/practicalities.rst

-If you plan to run OGGM on more than a handful of glaciers, you might be interested in using all processors available to you, whether you are working on your laptop or on a cluster: see `Parallel computations`_ for how to do this.
+If you plan to run OGGM on more than a handful of glaciers, you might be interested in using all processors available to you, whether you are working on your laptop or on a cluster (see `Parallel computations`_ for how to do this).

 For regional or global computations you will need to run OGGM in `Cluster environments`_.
 Here we provide a couple of guidelines based